Skip to Content

 The EPA regulates just under 100 contaminants.
 EWEB tests for over 250 to make sure we are being proactive about emerging threats.
 In all our sampling, we have not detected levels of concern in the Willamette for any of the tested contaminants, including pesticides, pharmaceuticals, and PFAS, among many others.

-The sources are also remarkably similar in parameters that have the greatest impact on taste and odor as shown in the table below.
-Comparison to a couple non-mandatory EPA standards shows just how low both sources are in parameters that can impart a salty taste or other unwanted aesthetic characteristics.
+The sources are also similar in mineral content.
+Comparison to non-mandatory EPA standards for sulfate and chloride shows how naturally low both sources are in parameters that can impart a salty taste.